Pedestrians and bicyclists crossing a city bridge.

 20. Stockholm City Hall

 Stockholm City Hall, Ragnar Östberg’s masterpiece of Swedish National Romanticism, was completed in 1923.
 A total of 365 steps lead up to its 106 metre tall bell tower, with a spire featuring the golden Three Crowns – Sweden’s national emblem.
-Since 2010, it has been accompanied on its eastern side by White Arkitekter’s sustainable Stockholm Waterfront building.
+Since 2010, this example of classic Swedish architecture has been accompanied on its eastern side by White Arkitekter’s sustainable Stockholm Waterfront building.

 Trädgårdarna (‘the gardens’) is an nursing home in Örebro, a couple of hours west of Stockholm, that sets a new standard for future elderly care.
-The architect, Marge Arkitekter, has been praised for really incorporating the perspective of the elderly in the building.
+Marge Arkitekter has been praised for really incorporating the perspective of the elderly in the building.
 As a result, the facility has a home-like feel to it while being very functional.

 A visit to the 100-hectare Woodland Cemetery (Skogskyrkogården), designed from 1920 and onwards by Gunnar Asplund and Sigurd Lewerentz, is a tragic and sublime journey through a beautifully rolling landscape of subtle romanticism.
-It’s probably also the most magical place in the world to spend All Saints’ Day.
+It’s probably also the most magical place in the world to spend All Saints’ Day, when candles are lit all over the cemetery.
 Sadly, Asplund himself was the first to be buried in his Woodland Crematorium.
 The simple stone plaque reads ‘His work lives’.
 Indeed.

 With the Triangeln project in Malmö, engineer/architect/envirotech consultancy Sweco completed Sweden’s third busiest railway station six months early and 10 per cent under budget in 2010.
-Small on the outside, but spacious on the inside, it places an important role for the many Swedes and Danes who travel back and forth between the two countries.
+Small on the outside, but spacious on the inside, the station plays an important role for the many Swedes and Danes who travel back and forth between the two countries.